 Kärcher Home & Garden Online Help

-Welcome to the official online help resource for Kärcher Home & Garden products sold in the US and Canada.
-Below are several channels of support including how to buy spare parts, locate a service center in your area, download owner’s manuals or contact our customer care team online.
+Welcome to the official online help resource for Kärcher Home & Garden products sold in the USA.
+Below are several channels of support including how to buy spare parts, locate a service center in your area, register your product online or contact our customer care team online.
 You also can find answers to many common issues by typing your question below or clicking the Knowledgebase link.
 We greatly appreciate your business and look forward to helping you make the most of your Kärcher product!

 What are definitions/glossary of popular pressure washer terms?